blueskyfish/generator-express-restful-mysql/generators/app/templates/_readme.md

 **Sub Directories**

-* `logs` In this directory the log files are stored.
+* `logs` The log files are stored in this directory.

 ## Logging